smart-on-fhir/cumulus-library/docs/creating-studies.md

 We use [sqlfluff](https://github.com/sqlfluff/sqlfluff) to help maintain a consistent style across many different SQL query authors.
-We recommend using sqlfluff as you are developing your queries to ensure your sql is matching the style of other authors, but it is not required.
+We recommend using sqlfluff as you are developing your queries to ensure your SQL is matching the style of other authors, but it is not required.
 You can copy our [sqlfluff config](https://github.com/smart-on-fhir/cumulus-library/blob/main/cumulus_library/.sqlfluff) into your study if you'd like to use the same style we are.